30/05/2025

 Local sporting clubs are set to benefit from much-needed upgrades at Wallsend Park, with work now underway on a new in-ground irrigation system.

-These upgrades are in addition to the recent election commitment from the Albanese Labor Government of $3 million to install drainage and irrigation at the neighbouring Upper Reserve in Wallsend.
+The project backed by a 3 million to install drainage and irrigation at the neighbouring Upper Reserve in Wallsend.

 Quotes attributable to Federal Member for Newcastle Sharon Claydon: